The holidays are here and things are starting to get stressful!

 2. Make Holiday Travel Plans Early

 Planning on visiting family during the holidays?
 Make arrangements far in advance.
-First thing’s first: Decide if your bird will be joining you on the journey.
+First, decide if your bird will be joining you on the journey.

-• If you’re taking your bird along, you should look into how to travel in the car with your bird.
+- If you’re taking your bird along, check out how to travel in the car with your bird.

-• If you won’t be able to take your bird along, research boarding or pet sitters who are experienced in bird care.
+- If your bird is staying home, research bird boarding or pet sitters who are experienced in bird care.
 Your local bird store or avian vet is a good place to start.

-• If your bird gets depressed while you're gone, set up their cage area with a smart TV, and film family footage for them to watch while you're gone.
-YouTube Bird TV shows can also provide much-needed bird enrichment while you're away.
+- If your bird gets lonely while you're away, set up their cage area with a smart TV or YouTube Bird TV shows for enrichment.

 3. Create a Comfy, Safe Space

-4. Make Sure That Your Bird Gets Plenty Of Sleep
+4. Ensure Your Bird Gets Plenty Of Sleep

 5. Try Supplements for Bird Stress

 Bird stress can set off destructive behaviors like feather plucking.
-Also, stress is not good for your bird’s overall health and well-being.
-Try a calming bird supplement to keep your bird calm.
-Loose Organic Chamomile Flowers are a natural way to help your bird stay calm and relaxed.
+Try a calming bird supplement like Loose Organic Chamomile Flowers to keep your bird calm.

 TAGS: #BirdStress #HowToHelpAStressedBird